Cyclone Phailin: Odisha

 Twenty-four-hour rainfall forecast for Phailin.

-Government of Odisha and it agency OSDMA evacuated close to a million people to cyclone shelters.
+Government of Odisha and its agency OSDMA evacuated close to a million people to cyclone shelters.
 Distant storm warning signal was raised to two at the ports of Paradip and Gopalpur of the state.
 The Chief Minister of Odisha wrote to the Union Defence Minister seeking support from defence personnel, particularly the Air Force and Navy, for rescue and relief operations.
 The Odisha government had made arrangements for over 1,000,560 food packets for relief.
 Indian Air Force helicopters were kept on standby in West Bengal to move in for help at short notice.
 A total of 1,154,725 people were evacuated in the wake of the storm and the following floods in the state.

 Heavy rainfall resulted in the death of a woman in Bhubaneswar after a tall tree fell on her.
 Gusty winds resulted in downing of trees and powerlines.
 It was also reported that due to high winds, seven other people were killed in Odisha.

 In a period of 24 hours ending on 13 October, Banki and Balimundali in Odisha received heavy rainfall of 381 mm and 305 mm respectively.

 As the storm moved inland, wind speeds picked up from 100 km/h to 200 km/h within 30 minutes.
 Brahmapur, the closest city to the point of landfall suffered devastation triggered by gale winds, with fallen trees, uprooted electric poles and broken walls in various places of the city.
 However, there were no reports of damage to property or life according to the city police.
-As of 18 October, 44 people have been reported dead from Odisha.
+As of 18 October 44 people have been reported dead from Odisha.

 Phailin severely impacted Chilika Lake, a large brackish coastal lagoon that hosts a large number of endangered animal and plant species.
 Storm surge uprooted mangrove trees and contaminated large areas of land with saltwater; a forest department official also warned that seawater brought in by the surge could acidify the lake.

 Losses across Odisha amounted to ₹42.42 billion (US$696 million).
 Phailin damaged crops over 500,000 hectares of agricultural land throughout the state.

 Jharkhand

-During October 13, heavy rain from the outer bands of Phailin lashed Jharkhand.
+During 13 October, heavy rain from the outer bands of Phailin lashed Jharkhand.
 A rainfall total of 74.6 mm was recorded at Ranchi, while Jamshedpur recorded 52.4 mm, and Bokaro recorded 58.4 mm.

 Barring an early morning lightning strike at Simdradhao village in Giridih district in which a person was killed, according to police, there were no reports of rain-related casualty anywhere in the state.
 The Disaster Management Department and the district administrations were monitoring the situation.

 At least 400 huts were destroyed following heavy rains accompanied by gales in Pakur district of Jharkhand.
 Triggered by heavy rains, a couple of pillars of the Irga river bridge were damaged in Giridih District.